CRC1415/nomad-docs/docs/reference/glossary.md

 ## Deployment

-NOMAD *Deployment* refers to a live instance of a NOMAD [distribution](#distribution--distro) running on a machine.
+NOMAD *Deployment* refers to a live instance of a NOMAD [distribution](#distribution-distro) running on a machine.
 This machine can be a cloud-based virtual machine or a local computer.

-## Distribution / distro
+## Distribution ("distro")

 NOMAD *Distribution* is a Git repository containing the configuration for instantiating a customized NOMAD instance.
 Distributions define the plugins that should be installed, the configurations files (e.g. `nomad.yaml`) to use, CI pipeline steps for building final Docker images and a `docker-compose.yaml` file that can be used to launch the instance.